3. basic parser

 Ok(())}

-Expression is a more complex piece of information that will be composed of other expressions
+An expression is a more complex piece of information that is composed of other expressions

-Section titled “Binding power- bp”Binding power says how often a specific token will ‘bind’ with other tokens:
+Section titled “Binding Power- BP”Binding power says whether a specific token will ‘bind’ with other tokens:

-Section titled “Left denoted -> led”It’s the function that is called when a token has a large enough binding power.
-It takes a current expression - on the left, and current binding power.
+Section titled “Left Denoted -> Led”It’s the function that is called when a token has a large enough binding power.
+It takes a current (left) expression, and current binding power.

 Example